mongodb/mongo/src/mongo/db/auth/README.md

 the
 [`AuthzManagerExternalStateLDAP`](https://github.com/10gen/mongo-enterprise-modules/blob/r4.4.0/src/ldap/authz_manager_external_state_ldap.h)
 to make external requests to the LDAP server.
-The `AuthzManagerExternalStateLDAP` wraps the `AuthzManagerExternalStateLocal` for the current process, initally attempting to route all Authorization requests to LDAP and falling back on Local Authorization.
+The `AuthzManagerExternalStateLDAP` wraps the `AuthzManagerExternalStateLocal` for the current process, initially attempting to route all Authorization requests to LDAP and falling back on Local Authorization.
 LDAP queries are generated from [`UserRequest`](https://github.com/10gen/mongo-enterprise-modules/blob/r4.4.0/src/ldap/authz_manager_external_state_ldap.cpp#L75-L113)